matchmakerbot/bot/README.md

 # Wanna play agaisnt friends but no way to set it up?
-Want to build a rocket league community?
+Want to build a gaming community?

 Hi there.
 I'm Tweeno and I've developed a Matchmaking/Pugs/Scrims bot that can be used in any discord.